-The advection-diffusion equation Eq.(29) holds in the entire fluid domain, while the heat radiation is assumed zero at the water surface - Eq.(30), the bottom - Eq.(32), and the lateral boundaries - Eqs.(31) and (33).
+The advection-diffusion equation Eq.(30) holds in the entire fluid domain, while the heat radiation is assumed zero at the water surface - Eq.(31), the bottom - Eq.(33), and the lateral boundaries - Eqs.(32) and (34).
 The length b is taken sufficiently long in order to reduce the effect of the finite domain on the results in the area of interest, which is limited to the region of several water depths from the wavemaker paddle.
 The omitted procedure of incorporating the non-zero heat radiation at the water surface is discussed in the paper by Sulisz and Paprota (2019).

-The solution of the advection-diffusion equation Eq.(29) is achieved by employing a similar methodology which is used to solve the wavemaker problem admitting higher-order nonlinearities presented in the previous section.
+The solution of the advection-diffusion equation Eq.(30) is achieved by employing a similar methodology which is to that used to solve the wavemaker problem admitting higher-order nonlinearities presented in the previous section.
 Accordingly, the scalar temperature field function is expanded into a double Fourier series of the form (Sulisz and Paprota, 2019)

-240

-$$T(x,z,t) = \sum{i=1}^{N} \sum{j=1}^{N} d{ij} \cos(\lambda_i (x-b)) \cos(\mu_j (z+h)).$$
+$$T(x,z,t) = \sum{i=1}^{\infty} \sum{j=1}^{\infty} d{ij} \cos(\lambda_i(x-b)) \cos(\mu_j(z+h)).$$ (37)

-(37)

 Again, the solution of Eq.
-(29) is achieved by a time-stepping procedure, which, in this case, consists of an application of the spectral expansion method to describe T and the Runge-Kutta formulas to proceed in time (see e.g. Press et al., 1988).
+(30) is achieved by a time-stepping procedure, which, in this case, consists of an application of the spectral expansion method to describe T and the Runge-Kutta formulas to proceed in time (see e.g. Press et al., 1988).
 Accordingly, the wave-induced diffusivity is determined using Eq.
-(35), while the velocity field is either calculated by means of the weakly-nonlinear solution (Hudspeth and Sulisz, 1991) or higher-order approach (Paprota and Sulisz, 2018) for selected wave parameters.
+(36), while the velocity field is either calculated by means of the weakly-nonlinear solution (Hudspeth and Sulisz, 1991) or higher-order approach (Paprota and Sulisz, 2018) for selected wave parameters.
 The initial condition of given vertical temperature distribution $T_0(z)$ is used to start-up the time stepping procedure.
 The time derivative of temperature T is calculated from Eq.
-(29) with the aid of the expansion Eq.
-(36) after the coefficients d{ij} are determined by applying a two-dimensional cosine fast Fourier transform.
-Table 1.
-Basic dimensionless parameters of mechanically-generated regular waves.
+(30) with the aid of the expansion Eq.
+(37) after the coefficients $d{ij}$ are determined by applying a two-dimensional cosine fast Fourier transform.
+The implementation of this procedure is freely available in a supplementary material to this article.